pruthvikasani/artinside/README.txt

 I'll try to describe the way this website works in a better way in few days.

+Login page is done partially.
+Things to do:
+Order page
+Intro page
+Block the back button

 https://projects.invisionapp.com/share/SYCXOVUQ8#/screens/250192340  By brand
 https://projects.invisionapp.com/share/SYCXOVUQ8#/screens/251233930 By jewellary